 Authors are encouraged to consult Uniform Requirements for Manuscripts Submitted to Biomedical Journals published by the International Committee of Medical Journal Editors for further formatting suggestions.
 Failure to comply with these instructions may result in a delayed review process.

 Cover Letter.
 A cover letter should be submitted that identifies the corresponding author (include the address, telephone number, fax number, and e-mail address).
 Please make clear that the final manuscript has been seen and approved by all authors and that the authors accept full responsibility for the design and conduct of the study, had access to the data, and controlled the decision to publish.
 As stated in the Uniform Requirements, credit for authorship requires substantial contributions to: (a) conception and design or analysis and interpretation of data; and (b) the drafting of the article or critical revision for important intellectual content.
-The content of WOUNDS is protected by copyright.
+The content of Wounds is protected by copyright.
 All manuscripts submitted for publication must include the following statement signed by the senior author:

 The undersigned author transfers all copyright ownership of the manuscript entitled (title of article) to HMP Communications in the event the work is published.
 The undersigned author warrants that the article is original, is not under consideration by another journal, and has not been previously published.
 I sign for and accept responsibility for releasing this material on behalf of any and all co-authors.

 Abstract.
 Each article should include a brief abstract summarizing the methods and significant results of the study.
+Abstracts should be under 250 words.

 Text.
 Manuscripts must be double-spaced and include references, legends, and tables.
 Citations should be numbered consecutively throughout the entire paper.
 The following sections must be included in the text of the manuscript: introduction, methods and materials, results, discussion, limitations, and conclusions.
 Other types of articles (case reports, letters to the editor, and reviews) may have a less structured format.
 More information regarding what should be included in each section can be found at the Uniform Requirements for Manuscripts Submitted to Biomedical Journals page published by the International Committee of Medical Journal Editors.